 Willingness to Serve

-As we work toward the 2020 General Conference, to be held May 5-15, in Minneapolis, Minn., we invite those who feel called and willing to commit time and energy to serving in the proceedings to read the information regarding the process for lay and clergy General Conference delegates below and to complete the Willingness to Serve application.
+As we work toward the 2020 General Conference, to be held May 5-15, in Minneapolis, Minnesota, we invite those who feel called and willing to commit time and energy to serving in the proceedings to read the information regarding the process for lay and clergy General Conference delegates below and to complete the Willingness to Serve application.
 To facilitate a more convenient application submission process, forms are provided in both a fillable digital format as well as a printable document.
-You'll find these forms when scroll down.
+You’ll find these forms when you scroll down.

 ENDORSEMENT AND ELECTION PROCESS FOR 2020 GENERAL CONFERENCE DELEGATES

 Lay delegates to the General and Jurisdictional Conferences shall be elected by the lay members of the Annual Conference without regard to age, provided such delegates shall have been professing members of The United Methodist Church for at least two years preceding their election and shall have been active participants in The United Methodist Church for at least four years preceding their election, and are members thereof within the Annual Conference electing them at the time of holding the General and Jurisdictional Conference (¶36).
 Lay delegates need not be voting members of the Annual Conference to be elected.

 Ordained delegates to the General and Jurisdictional Conferences shall be elected from the ordained ministerial members in full connection with the Annual Conference (¶35).
 They shall be elected by ordained ministerial members in full connection, associate members, provisional members who have completed all of their educational requirements, and local pastors who have completed the course of study or an M.Div. degree and have served a minimum of two consecutive years under appointment immediately preceding the election.

 MANAGING THE ELECTION